avnet-iotconnect/avnet-iotconnect.github.io/documentation/iotc-azurertos-sdk/samples/wfi32iot/QUICKSTART.md

 # 2. Hardware Setup

 ### Setup Clicks
-**NOTE: The Click hardware is not required to complete this guide.
-Skip any steps referencing the Clicks if none are available.**
+**NOTE: The Click hardware is not required to complete this guide so if none are present, this section can be skipped.**
 * Plug the VAV Press Click or Ultra-Low Press Click board onto Click interface of the board.
 * To have both Click boards connected at the same time to WFI32-IoT, you can connect them via the [Shuttle Click](https://www.mikroe.com/shuttle-click) adapter.